When to Buy Weber Grill? (Grill Season’s Ending!)

 There are pros and cons to buying a Weber grill locally versus online.

 Local Shopping: You can see the grill in person and talk to a salesperson.
-You can also avoid shipping costs.

-Online Shopping: You can often find better deals online, and you have a wider selection to choose from.
 However, you can’t see the grill in person before you buy it, and you have to pay for shipping.

 I personally prefer to buy grills locally so I can see them in person, but I often check online prices to make sure I’m getting the best deal.